jspieler/personal-website/README.md

     ```
     npm install
     ```
-3. Run the application using `npm start` and modify the content.
+3. Run the application using `npm run dev` and modify the content.

 ## Deployment